Current research programs

 By young adulthood, we have acquired valuable knowledge that lets us be efficient in the real world (such as shopping at a grocery store and finding what you want).
 One example of how knowledge is useful is that young adults can find one object (such as carrots) very quickly (by 200 milliseconds).
 Young adults can even search for a whole category such as “any healthy food” by 200 milliseconds.
 However, the cost of knowledge is that previous knowledge can be distracting in situations when they are not as relevant.
 For example, the letter “R” will distract you when searching for the letter “A” because you know that they are both letters.
 Our studies show that these costs seem to emerge from increased knowledge.
 This line of research investigates what the benefits and costs of knowledge are for young adults, and how they deal with them as “peak performers” in the lifespan.
 Future research will extend this work to aging adults who may not deal as well with the costs of knowledge.
 These studies use neural (EEG) and behavioral responses (reaction time and accuracy).

-Learning to learn during infancy
+Learning what to learn

 Infants have relatively little knowledge compared to adults.
 The upside to this is that infants are capable of learning many things that are difficult for adults (such as language).
 The downside is that infants have difficulty choosing what to learn when confronted with a lot of information.
 This problem is typically solved in adults by knowledge – our previous knowledge tells us what is relevant or not relevant to learn.
 To solve this problem during infancy, this line of research has found that infants start using people to choose what objects to learn about by 8 months of age.
 This skill is important to develop because people are powerful tools to help infant learners figure out what is relevant to learn.
 Without this shortcut, learners may take longer paths to relevant information or even divergent paths to irrelevant information.
 For these studies, we use eye-trackers to measure where and for how long infants look to determine what they learn.